 Traveling During Monsoon Season

-Temperatures may be more pleasant, but the mosquito population increases.
-Prices are often lower in the "off" season, although May is so soon after busy season that tour operators and hotels may be reluctant to start doling out discounts just yet.
+Temperatures may be nicer, but the mosquito population increases.
+Prices are often lower in the "off" season, although May is so soon after the busy season in Southeast Asia that tour operators and hotels may be reluctant to start doling out discounts just yet.